amplication/docs/docs/how-to/import-prisma-schema.md

 Amplication's **Import Prisma Schema** feature lets you use your _existing_ databases for a head start on development.

-This way you don't have to manually create entities, fields, and relationships from scratch saving you a lot of time.
+For example, if you want to build a new application or [API](/api/) using an existing database, you can import its schema to quickly generate Amplication entities, fields, and relationships, saving significant time.

 Just upload your `schema.prisma` file.
 Amplication will then search for models and [convert them into Amplication's internal structure](/getting-started/how-prisma-schema-is-converted-into-entities).